Honō no Tenkōsei: OVA

 Honō no Tenkōsei was adapted into a two-episode original video animation (OVA) anime produced by Gainax.
 The anime reunites director Katsuhiko Nishijima and character designer Yuji Moriyama of the original Project A-ko and features storyboards by Sumio Watanabe.
 The OVA features an opening vocal theme written by Shimamoto Kazuhiko, arranged by Kohei Tanaka, and performed by Toshihiko Seki.
 The ending theme, Yumemiru Ki Mo Chi Dreaming Heart (夢みるキ・モ・チ 〜Dreaming Heart〜), was composed and arranged by Tanaka and performed by Noriko Hidaka.
 The Honō no Tenkōsei OVA parodies anime of the 1970s, particularly Tomorrow's Joe, and is complete with intentionally jerky animation, dirty-looking cels, thick black lines, and retro character designs, much like Shimamoto's drawing style.

-According to Chris Beveridge of The Fandom Post Honō no Tenkōsei was released on both VHS and laserdisc, but not DVD.
+According to Chris Beveridge of The Fandom Post, Honō no Tenkōsei was released on both VHS and laserdisc, but not DVD.
 It was released on Blu-ray by Pony Canyon on March 19, 2014.

 Live-action series

-A Netflix original live-action series called Blazing Transfer Students or Honō no Tenkōsei REBORN was released as a sequel set years after the original story.
+A Netflix original live-action series called Blazing Transfer Students or Honō no Tenkōsei Reborn was released as a sequel set years after the original story.
 The story revolves around seven students all named Kakeru who transfer into the school.
 It was released on November 10, 2017, and was directed by Toshio Lee.

 Reception

 As of March 2017, the manga had over 1.6 million copies in circulation.

-Anime News Network's Justin Sevakis, commenting on the anime, said that "while the animation has that slightly soft shot-on-film look, the heightened contrast and angular designs that were meant to evoke the past have instead kept it looking modern."
+Anime News Networks Justin Sevakis, commenting on the anime, said that "while the animation has that slightly soft shot-on-film look, the heightened contrast and angular designs that were meant to evoke the past have instead kept it looking modern."